One could be glad to be a friend of John Steed because he would break any rule to help a friend.

 Vicar Teddy Shelley (alive), a good friend of Steed in Thingumajig

-Bill Bassett (alive) who served with John Steed and was his fellow prisoner in the Camp Nanking (Take-Over)
+Bill Bassett (alive) and his wife Laura are close friends of Steed.
+Bill Basset served with John Steed (in the army), and he was his fellow prisoner in the Camp Nanking (Take-Over).

 Here is list of Steed's friends on Steedumbrella, there are many more...